LLNL/sundials/doc/shared/sunadaptcontroller/SUNAdaptController_PID.rst

    :c:type:`SUNAdaptController` object; otherwise it will return ``NULL``.

-.. c:function:: int SUNAdaptControllerPID_SetParams(SUNAdaptController C, sunbooleantype pq, realtype k1, realtype k2, realtype k3)
+.. c:function:: int SUNAdaptController_SetParams_PID(SUNAdaptController C, sunbooleantype pq, realtype k1, realtype k2, realtype k3)

    This user-callable function provides control over the relevant parameters above.
 The *pq* input is stored directly.
 The *k1*, *k2* and *k3* are only